Kanboard Documentation

 Edit Users

-When you go to the users menu, you have the list of users, to modify a user click on the edit link.
+In the Users menu, you can see the list of users.
+To modify a user, click the Edit link.

 Remove Users

-From the users menu, click on the link remove.
-This link is visible only if you are an administrator.
+From the Users menu, click the Remove link.
+This link is visible only to administrators.

-If you remove a specific user, tasks assigned to this person will be unassigned after the operation.
+If you remove a user, tasks assigned to them will be unassigned after the operation.

 Two-Factor Authentication

-Each user can enable the two-factor authentication.
-After a successful login, a one-time code (6 characters) is asked to the user to allow access to Kanboard.
+Each user can enable two-factor authentication.
+After a successful login, a one-time code (6 characters) is required to access Kanboard.

-This code has to be provided by a compatible software usually installed on your smartphone or a different device.
+This code is provided by compatible software, usually installed on your smartphone or another device.

-Kanboard use the Time-based One-time Password Algorithm defined in the RFC 6238.
+Kanboard uses the Time-based One-time Password Algorithm defined in RFC 6238.

-This system can work offline and you don’t necessarily need to have a mobile phone.
+This system can work offline, so you don’t necessarily need a mobile phone.

 Configuration

-2. On the left, click on Two Factor Authentication and click on the button
+2. On the left, click Two-Factor Authentication and then click the button.

 2fa

-• You have to save the secret key in your TOTP software.
+• Save the secret key in your TOTP software.
 If you use a smartphone, the easiest solution is to scan the QR code with FreeOTP or Google Authenticator.

-• Each time you will open a new session, a new code will be asked
+• Each time you open a new session, a new code will be required.

-• Don’t forget to test your device before closing your session
+• Test your device before closing your session.

 A new secret key is generated each time you enable/disable this feature.

-Since Kanboard v1.2.8, people with two-factor authentication enabled must use API keys.
+Since Kanboard v1.2.8, users with two-factor authentication enabled must use API keys.